Galley slave: History

 Ancient Mediterranean navies relied on professional rowers to man their galleys.
 Slaves were seldom used except in times of pressing manpower demands or extreme emergency.
 In the 5th and 4th centuries BC, Athens generally followed a naval policy of enrolling citizens from the lower classes (thetes), metics (foreigners resident in Athens) and hired foreigners.
 In the drawn-out Second Punic War, Rome and Carthage resorted to slave rowers to some extent, but only in specific cases and often with the promise of freedom after victory was achieved.

 A painting of the 1571 Battle of Lepanto in the Ionian Sea, where both sides relied on tens of thousands of slaves, prisoners or convicts as oarsmen.

-Only in the Late Middle Ages did slaves begin to be increasingly employed as rowers.
+Only at the end of the Late Middle Ages did slaves begin to be increasingly employed as rowers.
 It also became the custom among the Mediterranean powers to sentence condemned criminals to row in the war-galleys of the state (initially only in time of war).
 Traces of this practice appear in France as early as 1532, but the first legislative enactment comes in the Ordonnance d'Orléans of 1561.
 In 1564 Charles IX of France forbade the sentencing of prisoners to the galleys for fewer than ten years.
 Brands of the fleur-de-lis, as well the letters V (for voleur, meaning thief) and GAL were used to identify the prisoners condemned as galley-slaves.

 Naval forces from both Christian and Muslim countries often turned prisoners of war into galley-slaves.
 Thus, at the Battle of Lepanto in 1571, 12,000 Christian galley slaves were freed from the Ottoman Turks.
 Lepanto was the last major battle fought between fleets of oar-powered ships, but Mediterranean navies continued to use the ships for some years thereafter.

 The Knights Hospitaller made use of galley slaves and debtors (buonavoglia) to row their galleys during their rule over the Maltese Islands.

 In 1622, Saint Vincent de Paul, as a former slave himself (in Tunis), became chaplain to the galleys and ministered to the galley slaves.

 In 1687 the governor of New France, Jacques-René de Brisay de Denonville, seized, chained, and shipped 50 Iroquois chiefs from Fort Frontenac to Marseille, France, to be used as galley slaves.